Coxeter categories and quantum groups: Diagrammatic Lie bialgebras

 Split diagrammatic Lie bialgebras can be described in similar terms.
-Let $\ksLBA$ be the category of split Lie bialgebras.
-The objects of $\ksLBA$ are the same as those of $\kLBA$, and the morphisms are given by

-Then, a monoidal functor $(F,J):(\PD,\sqcup)\to(\ksLBA,\oplus)$ is readily seen to be the same as a split diagrammatic Lie bialgebra $\b$.\valeriocomment {Point out that monoidal functors $\PD\to\ksLBA$ are automatically symmetric?}
+Let $\ksLBA$ be the category of split Lie bialgebras \eqref{eq:sLBA hom}.
+Then, the category of monoidal functors $(F,J):(\PD,\sqcup)\to(\ksLBA,\oplus)$ is canonically isomorphic to that of split diagrammatic Lie bialgebras.
+Note also that any such functor is automatically symmetric.\\

-\remark In view of Proposition \ref{pr:partial ten}, it is natural to define a diagrammatic object in a monoidal category $(\C,\ten)$ as a monoidal functor $(\PD,\sqcup)\to(\C,\ten)$.
+\remark In view of Proposition \ref{pr:partial ten}, it is natural to define a diagrammatic object in a monoidal category $(\C,\ten)$ as a monoidal functor $(\PD,\sqcup) \to(\C,\ten)$, and a morphism of such objects as a natural transformation of the corresponding functors.